Xiaolongbao

-Xiaolongbao (小籠包 (little basket bun); /ˈʃaʊlɒŋˌbaʊ/) is a type of Chinese tangbao (汤包), traditionally prepared in a xiaolong, a small bamboo steaming basket.
-The xiaolongbao originates from the city of Changzhou in Jiangsu province, and is an iconic dish of Jiangnan cuisine.
+Xiaolongbao (little basket bun (小笼包, 小籠包); /ˈʃaʊlɒŋˌbaʊ/) is a type of Chinese tangbao (汤包 (湯包)), traditionally prepared in a xiaolong, a small bamboo steaming basket.
+The most popular kind of xiaolongbao originates from the city of Changzhou in Jiangsu province, and is an iconic dish of Jiangnan cuisine.

 Different cities across the Jiangnan region have varying styles of xiaolongbao.
-Outside of China, the Nanxiang xiaolongbao associated with Shanghai is the most well known.
-In the local Shanghai dialect, they are known as ' or xiaolong mantou, as Wu Chinese-speaking peoples use the traditional definition of mantou, which refers to both filled and unfilled buns.
+Outside of China, the Nanxiang xiaolongbao associated with Shanghai is the most common.
+In the Shanghainese language, they are known as ' or xiaolong mantou, as Wu Chinese-speaking peoples use the traditional definition of mantou, which refers to both filled and unfilled buns.
 The Suzhou and Wuxi styles are larger (sometimes twice as large as a Nanxiang xiaolongbao) and have sweeter fillings.
 The Nanjing style is smaller with an almost translucent skin and less meat.

-In English, the xiaolongbao are often referred to as "soup dumplings", but "soup dumpling" in Chinese may translate to the broader culinary category known as tangbao, which includes the xiaolongbao and other related dishes.
+In English, the xiaolongbao are often referred to as "soup dumplings", but "soup dumpling" in Chinese may translate to the broader culinary category known as tangbao, which includes the xiaolongbao and other related dishes, such as the Kaifeng tangbao.

 Origins

-Xiaolongbao originated in Changzhou, Jiangsu province, created by Wan Hua Tea House during the reign of the Daoguang Emperor (1820–1850).
+Xiaolongbao originated in Changzhou, Jiangsu province.
 It evolved from the guantangbao (soup-filled dumplings/buns) of Kaifeng, Henan province, which was the capital city of the Northern Song Dynasty (960–1127).

 There are numerous styles of xiaolongbao in Jiangnan cuisine.
 Shanghai-style xiaolongbao originated in Nanxiang, which was a neighboring village of Shanghai in Jiangsu that eventually became an outer suburb of Shanghai's Jiading District.
-The inventor of xiaolongbao sold them in his first store in Nanxiang next to the Guyi Garden.
 From there xiaolongbao became popular in downtown Shanghai and promptly spread outward.